 You’ll learn from tutors with years of industry experience, plus a host of guest tutors working in a range of different media roles.
 You'll work and learn in top class facilities and we even run our own radio station on campus.

-This one-semester media course offers a practical, hands on approach where you learn by doing!
+This media course offers a practical, hands on approach where you learn by doing!
 The course is all about providing you with a diverse range of skills that can be utilised over a multitude of roles.

 Upon successfully completing the requirements you'll receive the award of: